awsdocs/amazon-personalize-developer-guide/doc_source/determining-use-case.md

 +  Recommending similar items \(RELATED\_ITEMS recipes\)

   To recommend similar items, such as items frequently bought together or movies that other users have also watched, you should use a RELATED\_ITEMS recipe\.
 Recommending similar items can help your customers discover items and can increase user conversion rate\.
++  Getting user segments \(USER\_SEGMENTATION recipes\)

+  To get segments of users based on item input data, such as users who will most likely interact with items with a certain attribute, you should use a USER\_SEGMENTATION recipe\.
+Getting user segments can help you create advanced marketing campaigns that promote different items to different user segments based on the likelihood that they will take an action\.

 ## What data to import<a name="what-data-to-import"></a>